3kh0/bing-rewards/README.md

 An automated solution using Python and Selenium for earning daily Microsoft Rewards points in all categories including web, mobile, and offers.

-Please note: multiple accounts not supported, USA and UK users only.
+Please note:
+- only US website guaranteed to be supported
+- multiple accounts NOT supported

 ## Getting Started
 1. Download [Chrome](https://www.google.com/chrome/)
 2. Install [Python3](https://www.python.org/downloads/)
 3. Install `requirements.txt` file included in the repo: `pip install -r BingRewards/requirements.txt`.
 4. Create config file by running `python setup.py`.
 If you need to update your email or password, re-run this.
+	- Please note your email and password will be saved essentially as plain text (base64 encoded).
+If you prefer, leave the setup arguments blank and use the --email and --password command line arguments instead.
 5. You must have signed onto your account using this machine before.
 Open Chrome and visit https://login.live.com.
 The site may ask to send you a verification email or text.
 6. And you're all set!
 Run `python BingRewards/BingRewards.py` to start earning points.